julianghionoiu/tdl-local-mandrill/README.md

-# tdl-local-mandrill
+# tdl-local-ses

-A Mandrill Server Stub that stores the messages
+A Local SES Server Stub that stores the messages